• Home

 Every morning there is a free walking tour of Merida’s historic center that departs from the centrally located Plaza Grande.
 A friendly guide offers a great lesson in Merida’s history while also providing you with bearings to know your way around town.

 This free walking tour of Merida is put on by Merida’s Tourism Office.
-They ask participants to register there, in person, prior to the tour.
+They ask participants to register there, in person, before the tour.

-• Location: Merida Tourism Office, located here on the ground floor of the Palacio Municipal (Municipal Palace) on the west side of Plaza Grande.
+📍 Location: The Tourist Information Room, which is located right here on the bottom floor of the Olimpo Cultural Center on the west side of Plaza Grande.

-Tip: If you are not able to partake in the free walking tour due to capacity restrictions, suspension, health concerns, or the morning hours, you may want to consider booking this private walking tour that can be scheduled at nearly any time.
-It’s well-rated and well-priced (currently only US$26/person).
-Check availability and prices of this tour during your travel dates.
+This private walking tour can be scheduled at nearly any time, including Sundays.
+It’s 5-star rated and well-priced (currently only US$25/person).
+Check the availability and price of this tour during your travel dates.

 14) Discover the Mayan World at the Gran Museo de Mundo Maya Merida

-If you want to learn more about the Mayan people, culture, and history, the Mayan World Museum is most definitely the place to do it!
+If you want to learn more about the Mayan people, culture, and history, the Great Mayan World Museum is most definitely the place to do it!
 We don’t know of anywhere else in the world with more Mayan artifacts under the same roof.
-There are over 1,000 different pieces here!
+There are over 1,100 different pieces here!

-• Location: Calle 60 299 E, towards the road to Progreso.
-Look for the building that looks like a metallic bird nest.
+📍 Location: Calle 60 299 E, towards the road to Progreso.
+Look for a building that looks like a metallic bird nest (picture above).

-• Website: The site is in Spanish, so you may want to use a browser with translation: Official Website
+ℹ️ More info: The museum’s official website is in Spanish, so you may want to use a browser with translation: Official Website

 Alternatively to the Grand Maya World Museum, the Palacio Canton Museum of Anthropology houses a smaller number of Mayan artifacts and is currently open.
 More info is listed in #9 of this article.